 - 2.1 One of the requirements of the PSIAS is that every internal audit provider in the UK public sector whether in-house, shared service or outsourced must have an Internal Audit Charter. - 2.2 The Internal Audit Charter is a formal document that defines the internal audit activity's purpose, authority and responsibility.
-The guidance produced by CIPFA on implementing the PSIAS states that the Charter should: - Recognise the mandatory nature of the PSIAS (the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the Standards and the Definition of Internal Auditing). - Define the scope of internal audit activities. - Establish the responsibilities and objectives of internal audit. - Recognise that internal audit's remit extends to the entire control environment of the organisation and not just financial controls. - Define the terms 'board' and 'senior management' for the purposes of the internal audit activity. - Establish the organisational independence of internal audit. - Establish the accountability, reporting lines and relationships between the chief audit executive (Chief Auditor) and: - The board (Audit Committee). - Those to whom the Chief Auditor must report functionally. - Those to whom the Chief Auditor may report administratively. - Set out the responsibility of the board and also the role of the statutory officers (such as the CFO, the Monitoring Officer and the Head of Paid Service) with regards to internal audit. - Define the role of internal audit in any fraud-related work. - Set out the arrangements that exist within the organisation's antifraud and anti-corruption policies, requiring the Chief Auditor to be notified of all suspected or detected fraud, corruption or impropriety, to inform his or her annual internal audit opinion and the risk-based plan. - Establish internal audit's right of access to all records, assets, personnel and premises, including those of partner organisations where appropriate, and its authority to obtain such information
+The guidance produced by CIPFA on implementing the PSIAS states that the Charter should:

-- and explanations as it considers necessary to fulfil its responsibilities. - Cover the arrangements for appropriate resourcing. - Include arrangement for avoiding conflicts of interest if internal audit undertakes non-audit activities. - 2.3 The Chief Auditor is required to review the Internal Audit Charter periodically and present it to the Corporate Management Team and Audit Committee for approval.
-The PSIAS state that final approval of the Internal Audit Charter resides with the Audit Committee. - 2.4 The Internal Audit Charter 2020/21 for the City and County of Swansea's Internal Audit Section can be found in Appendix 1. - 2.5 The Charter was approved by the Corporate Management Team on the 11th March 2020 and is now reported to the Audit Committee for approval.
+- Recognise the mandatory nature of the PSIAS (the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the Standards and the Definition of Internal Auditing). - Define the scope of internal audit activities. - Establish the responsibilities and objectives of internal audit. - Recognise that internal audit's remit extends to the entire control environment of the organisation and not just financial controls. - Define the terms 'board' and 'senior management' for the purposes of the internal audit activity. - Establish the organisational independence of internal audit. - Establish the accountability, reporting lines and relationships between the chief audit executive (Chief Auditor) and: - The board (Governance and Audit Committee). - Those to whom the Chief Auditor must report functionally. - Those to whom the Chief Auditor may report administratively. - Set out the responsibility of the board and also the role of the statutory officers (such as the CFO, the Monitoring Officer and the Head of Paid Service) with regards to internal audit. - Define the role of internal audit in any fraud-related work. - Set out the arrangements that exist within the organisation's antifraud and anti-corruption policies, requiring the Chief Auditor to be notified of all suspected or detected fraud, corruption or impropriety, to inform his or her annual internal audit opinion and the risk-based plan. - Establish internal audit's right of access to all records, assets, personnel and premises, including those of partner organisations where appropriate, and its authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities. - Cover the arrangements for appropriate resourcing. - Include arrangement for avoiding conflicts of interest if internal audit undertakes non-audit activities. - 2.3 The Chief Auditor is required to review the Internal Audit Charter periodically and present it to the Corporate Management Team and Governance and Audit Committee for approval.
+The PSIAS state that final approval of the Internal Audit Charter resides with the Governance and Audit Committee. - 2.4 The draft Internal Audit Charter 2021/22 for the City and County of Swansea's Internal Audit Section can be found in Appendix 1. - 2.5 Following the approval of the Charter by the Corporate Management Team on the 9th March 2021, it is now presented to the Governance and Audit Committee for final approval.